jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### White-washing/Censorship Attacks

 These aim to compromise the availability or integrity of a P2P system.
-This includes the illicit denialto data.
+This includes the illicit denial of access or changing/deletion of data.